Mark-MDO47/expts_grove_vision_ai_v2/README.md

 Look in https://github.com/Seeed-Studio/Seeed_Arduino_SSCMA/blob/main/src/Seeed_Arduino_SSCMA.h to see available options in class SSCMA.
 - **SSCMA** methods start after **public:**.
   - Has initialization routines for I2C (TwoWire), SPI, or UART communication.
-UART baud rate is 921,600.
+UART baud rate is 921,600, I2C is either 100KHz or 400KHz.
 - **AT**-style commands start near **CMD_AT_ID**
   - AT commands wiki - https://wiki.seeedstudio.com/grove_vision_ai_v2_at/
   - AT protocol documentation - https://github.com/Seeed-Studio/SSCMA-Micro/blob/1.0.x/docs/protocol/at_protocol.md

+According to ChatGPT-5 the speed difference between I2C and UART with SSCMA (SenseCraft Smart Camera Middleware API) on the Grove Vision-AI V2 is significant.
+- I2C speed
+  - Runs at standard 100 kHz or fast 400 kHz bus speeds (configurable).
+  - Effective throughput: ~20–30 KB/s max at 400 kHz.
+  - Suitable for commands, control, and small inference results (like classification labels or bounding box data).
+  - Not suitable for image streaming or large model data transfers — it will quickly bottleneck.
+- UART speed
+  - SSCMA UART defaults to 921600 baud (~ 0.92 Mbps).
+  - Can sometimes be lowered (115200, 460800) if needed, but 921600 is recommended for tasks transfering vision data.
+  - Effective throughput: ~90–100 KB/s real-world.
+  - Good enough for sending inference results quickly and even compressed image chunks if needed.
+  - Must use hardware UART (software serial usually insufficient).
+  - Much faster and more reliable for continuous AI tasks compared to I²C.

 ### Usage of Seeed_Arduino_SSCMA Library
 [Top](#expts_grove_vision_ai_v2 "Top")<br>